We know you see us.

 We’re not asking much when we say shop local.

-We hope you’ll shop locally year-round, as well as on Small Business Saturday on November 30th, and when you’re visiting those businesses, make sure to thank the owner for keeping his or her doors open.
+We hope you’ll shop locally year-round, as well as on Small Business Saturday on November 28, and when you’re visiting those businesses, make sure to thank the owner for keeping his or her doors open.
+It would have been much easier for them to quit after the year they’ve had.
+But they haven’t.
+They are adapting and keeping their doors open while following their dreams.

 After all, small businesses are what built America, one neighborhood at a time.